-This course is designed to introduce the stu-

-dent to the principles of public relations.
+This course is designed to introduce the student to the principles of public relations.
 It includes analyses of methods of building good will and obtaining publicity, and processes of influencing public opinion.
 Communications media are studied as utilized in contemporary public relations programs.
-Credits: 3(3-0) Offered once yearly
+Credits: 3(3-0) Offered every year